Equity Conference 2025 - Derry - 10-12 May

-Equity Conference 2024 has now been confirmed to take place in Birmingham from Saturday 18 - Monday 20 May.
+Equity Conference is coming to Derry from Saturday 10 - Monday 12 May 2025.
 We look forward to welcoming members from across the UK for three days to debate policy and engage with the union's industrial and campaigning work.

 You can download the full timetable for the lead up to conference at the bottom of this page (including the deadlines for confirming motions and representatives).